Educational benefits for family members

 How the waiver is applied to your student account

 Tuition waivers can impact other funding, such as financial aid or scholarships.
-If you have other sources of funding, contact Veteran Services or the Business Office to discuss how the waiver will affect your account.
+If you have other sources of funding, contact Veteran Services or Student Account Services to discuss how the waiver will affect your account.

 In short, here is how the waiver is applied: